 Empirical evidence on property focus within the LPT/REIT sector has found consistent results.
 Gyourko and Nelling (1996) concluded that there was "no evidence that diversification across property type...is related to a market-based measure of diversification" (p.
 494).
 Capozza and Seguin (1999) empirical results showed that 0.1 increase in REIT specialisation, measured by the Herfindahl index3, is associated with an increase in value of 1.6%.
 Their results suggest diversified property trusts have higher risk levels than specialised trusts.
 Ambrose and Linneman (2001) found diversified REITs had the lowest profit margin, the highest average general and administration expenses, the lowest rental income to total income and the highest market betas.
-Finally, Hedander (2005) investigated diversification and value for Australian LPTs; evidence showed a statistically significant positive relationship between property type focus and value.
-The findings from the literature investigated here appear to provide a consistent conclusion; diversification across different property types is a naïve strategy.
+Finally, Hedander (2005) investigated diversification and value for Australian LPTs evidence showed a statistically significant positive relationship between property type focus and value.